Web Hosting Performance Test: 120 Days of Real Data

 - Dec 18, 2024 at 3:37 AM — 2 minutes: Very brief blip

-Pattern observed: Fewest incidents, shortest average duration, same early morning pattern.
-Best uptime of the three, but also most expensive.
+Pattern observed: Fewest incidents, shortest average duration, and the same early-morning pattern.
+GoDaddy had the best uptime of the three, but also the highest price.

-When I contacted each provider’s support to ask about this:
+When Mitchell contacted each provider’s support to ask about this:

-- Bluehost: “Notifications are sent 48 hours in advance” – I never received any (checked spam)
+- Bluehost: “Notifications are sent 48 hours in advance.”
+Mitchell never received any.
+(Checked spam folder.)

-- HostGator: “We post to status page” – Status page showed no scheduled maintenance for my dates
+- HostGator: “We post to the status page.”
+The status page showed no scheduled maintenance for the dates in question.

-- GoDaddy: “Managed WordPress maintenance is automatic” – No schedule provided
+- GoDaddy: “Managed WordPress maintenance is automatic.”
+No schedule was provided.

-This is a legitimate complaint I have with all three providers.
+This is a legitimate complaint about all three providers.

-Speed Test Results: Response Time & Page Load Performance
+Speed Test Results: Response Time and Page Load Performance

 | Provider | Mean TTFB | Best | Worst | 95th Percentile | Std Deviation |